SebasF1349/LB-Chess-Extension/README.md

 * **"Public vs Public"**: The viewers play between them.
 The green  Colour Division button gives every viewer (that want to play) a colour "group" (white or black).

 In every move, the players have only 1 minute to play.
-If it's a group votation, then after 1 minutes you can't vote anymore and the move with more votes will be played.
+If it's a group vote, then after 1 minutes you can't vote anymore and the move with more votes will be played.
 If there is no move in 60 seconds, then you lose on time!

 The best way to play is using the chat commands.